-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-Type of tumor suspected
+The type of tumor suspected

-Signs and symptoms
+Your child’s signs and symptoms

 In addition to a physical examination, the following tests may be used to diagnose a CNS tumor: